toritsejuFO/simpletron/README.md

 # Simpletron

-This is a simple machine language program according to the final programming problem in the book Deitel C.
+This is a C program according to the final programming problem in the book Deitel C.
-This enables you write simple programs in sort of like a an assembly-like language.
+This enables you write simple programs in sort of like a an assembly-like language called simple machine language (SML).

 # sml_program (SML)
 This contains the simpletron itself at its core.